d45/test-extensions-api/website/docs/index.md

 # Tableau Extensions API

 The Tableau Extensions API allows developers to create dashboard extensions and viz extensions for Tableau.
 Tableau extensions are web applications that can interact and communicate with Tableau.
 A dashboard extension can be placed in the dashboard like any other dashboard object.
-A Tableau viz creates new viz types that Tableau users can access through the worksheet Marks card.
+A Tableau viz extension creates new viz types that Tableau users can access through the worksheet Marks card.

 :::note